Is the new APS the same as the BMS?

 No. APS stands for Average Performance Score and is the average of an athletes three highest qualifying scores from Shooting Australia Endorsed Events, within a specific period.
 BMS stands for Benchmark score and is a reference to the average qualifying score required to make finals at International ISSF Competitions within a specific period.

 The athlete’s APS is the average of their 3 highest qualifying scores within a specific period.
-Shooting Australia may set a minimum performance standard for selection eligibility to a particular competition.
-These minimum performance standards ensure athletes are accessing competitions appropriate to their stage of development.
+Shooting Australia will use the APS to determine whether that athlete has met or exceeded the Minimum Performance Standard (MPS) for selection eligibility to a particular competition.
+The MPS ensures athletes are accessing competitions appropriate to their stage of development.

-- Why are their automatic selections for WC medallists?
+Why are their automatic selections for World Cup medalists?

 Athletes that demonstrate medal winning performances at World Cups provide a reliable indication that they can contribute to SA’s performance objectives at World Championships.
 As such we may use an automatic selection for these athletes to ensure they are able to prioritise their preparations for World Championships ahead of a domestic selection series.
 It should be noted that there will always be a minimum of one (1) position reserved for the domestic selection series